Vasyl78/demo_app/README.md

-# Ruby on Rails Tutorial: the first application
+# Ruby on Rails Tutorial: the second application

-This is the first application for
+This is the second application for
 [*Ruby on Rails Tutorial*](http://railstutorial.org/) [Michael Hartle](http://michaelhartl.com/).